 1) The Power Generating Module shall be capable of activating the provision of Active Power Frequency Response according to figure 1 at a Frequency threshold between and including 50.2 Hz and 50.5 Hz with a Droop in a range of 2 - 12 %.
-The actual Frequency threshold and Droop settings shall be determined by the Relevant TSO.
-The Power Generating Module shall be capable of activating Active Power Frequency Response as fast as technically feasible with an initial delay that shall be as short as possible and reasonably justified by the Power Generating Facility Owner to the Relevant TSO if greater than 2 seconds.
-The Power Generating Module shall be capable of either continuing operation at Minimum Regulating Level when reaching it or further decreasing Active Power output in this case, as defined by the Relevant TSO while respecting the provisions of Article 4(3).
+The actual Frequency threshold and Droop settings shall be determined by the Relevant TSO subject to notification to the National Regulatory Authority.
+The modalities of that notification shall be determined in accordance with the applicable national regulatory framework.
+The Power Generating Module shall be capable of activating Active Power Frequency Response as fast as technically feasible with an initial delay that shall be as short as possible and reasonably justified by the Power Generating Module shall be capable of either continuing operation at Minimum Regulating Level when reaching it or further decreasing Active Power output in this case, as defined by the Relevant TSO while respecting the provisions of Article 4(3).

 Figure 1: Active Power Frequency Response capability of Power Generating Modules in LFSM-O. P{ref} is the reference Active Power to which ΔP is related and may be defined differently for Synchronous Power Generating Modules and Power Park Modules. ΔP is the change in Active Power output from the Power Generating Module. f_n is the nominal Frequency (50 Hz) in the Network and Δf is the Frequency change in the Network.
-At overfrequencies where Δf is above Δf_1 the Power Generating Module has to provide a negative Active Power output change according to the Droop S_2 .
+At overfrequencies where Δf is above Δf_1 the Power Generating Module has to provide a negative Active Power output change according to the Droop S2.

-- The Power Generating Module shall be capable of stable operation during LFSM-O operation.
+- 2) The Power Generating Module shall be capable of stable operation during LFSM-O operation.
 When LFSM-O is active, the LFSM-O Setpoint will prevail over any other Active Power Setpoints. - d) The Power Generating Module shall be capable of maintaining constant output at its target Active Power value regardless of changes in Frequency, unless output shall follow the defined changes in output in the context of Article 8(1) (c), (e) or Article 10(2) (b), and Article 10(2) (c) where applicable.

-- e) The Relevant TSO shall define admissible Active Power reduction from maximum output with falling Frequency within the boundaries, given by the full lines in Figure 2: - Below 49 Hz falling by a reduction rate of 2 % of the Maximum Capacity at 50 Hz per 1 Hz Frequency drop; - Below 49.5 Hz by a reduction rate of 10 % of the Maximum Capacity at 50 Hz per 1 Hz Frequency drop.
+- e) The Relevant TSO shall define while respecting the provisions of Article 4(3) admissible Active Power reduction from maximum output with falling Frequency within the boundaries, given by the full lines in Figure 2: - Below 49 Hz falling by a reduction rate of 2 % of the Maximum Capacity at 50 Hz per 1 Hz Frequency drop; - Below 49.5 Hz by a reduction rate of 10 % of the Maximum Capacity at 50 Hz per 1 Hz Frequency drop.